Photo d'un homme essayant de déchirer un jean Bolid'ster

 What are the difference between Armalith® 1.0 and Armalith® 2.0 ?

 The most striking evolution between Armalith® 1.0 and Armalith® 2.0 is the stretch.
-The framework and the thickness of the fabric remain the same, but while the V1 was rigid (non-stretch), the V2 is softer for a second reason; the cotton that covers the technical core is finer.
+The framework and the thickness of the fabric remain the same, but while the V1 was rigid (non-stretch), the V2 is softer for a second reason: the cotton that covers the technical core is finer.
 The Armalith® 2.0 is therefore more comfortable.
-Users can now easily wear their jeans all day, without having them shear the back of their knees.
+Users can now easily wear their jeans all day without having to shear the back of their knees.

 Yes, you can still find Armalith® 1.0 on used Esquad® jeans, but production of the V1 has been stopped in favor of the latest technological progress.

-• EXO range: alternative to kevlar linings that can be used as a technical lining in motorcycle gloves or certain parts of clothing.
-It is a knitted Armalith® which, compared to aramid linings, is lighter, manages perspiration better, is more comfortable and of course provides superior abrasion resistance.
+• EXO range: an alternative to kevlar linings that can be used as a technical lining in motorcycle gloves or certain parts of clothing.
+It is a knitted Armalith® which, compared to aramid linings, is lighter, manages perspiration better, is more comfortable, and, of course, provides superior abrasion resistance.

 Each textile innovation brings a multitude of different possibilities to manufacture and develop new models, which is why BOLID'STER is exclusively dedicated to Armalith® fabrics.